 Attackers can transfer a target’s phone number to a SIM card by convincing the service provider they are the account owner.
 Once they have control of a phone number, they use weak SMS authentication to take over the account.
 This is what happened to Apple engineer Rob Ross who lost nearly $1M when hackers took control of his number and accessed his cryptocurrency account.

-Hands down, the best way to prevent account takeovers is to eliminate passwords.
+Hands down, the best way to prevent account takeovers is to eliminate customer passwords — completely.
 No password means there’s no credential to brute force, phish, guess, stuff, intercept or bypass.
 By getting rid of passwords, we could avoid 80% of all attacks — the percentage of security breaches linked to credentials.

 Biometrics: the alternative to passwords